 Pelourinho, the old historic center of Salvador, is a city within a city.
 Centered around the old slave auction, Pelourinho has pastel-hued buildings, churches, museums, shops, restaurants, and fantastic nightlife.

 Known as "Pelo" to locals, it's a great location for food and entertainment.
 It is perfect for photographers who want to shoot its colorful colonial buildings.

 04 of 05

 The capital of Pernambuco state, Recife is called the "Venice of Brazil" and offers the visitor two carnivals a year, plus beaches, dance, music, and Olinda.

 It's located on the coast and is home to two important rivers leading to the Atlantic Ocean.
-While this made it an important economic centre in years past, it is now known for its beautiful beaches.
+While this made it an important economic center in years past, it is now known for its beautiful beaches.

 An international resort, Buzios is one of the most popular cities in Brazil and a popular day trip from Rio de Janeiro.
 The town is two hours north of Rio de Janeiro, and its twenty plus beaches and relaxed hedonistic style liken it to Saint Tropez.

 If you're not one to soak up the rays on the beach there are plenty of activities such as boat tours, surfing, and scuba diving.

 Truth be told Buzios isn't one city but actually a region with three communities: Ossos on the northern coast which is the oldest and most beautiful with old colonial homes.
 The beaches here are easily accessible and sheltered from harsh weather.
 Manguinhos and Armacao are more difficult to reach but the beaches are more beautiful.

 You can't go wrong with either, the region is spectacular.